t-s-lee/t-s-lee.github.io/_pages/about.md

 I am a scientist with a background in synthetic chemistry, photophysics, quantum mechanical modeling, machine learning, and software development.
 My interdisciplinary experience was forged from a problem-oriented approach to science.
 As they say, when someone’s only tool is a hammer, everything looks like a nail.
 When I need to drive a screw, I go find a drill.
 Accordingly, on a single research project I may go from simulating light-matter interactions on a HPC cluster, to experimenting with reactive materials in the lab, to engineering laser experiments with an international team at a particle accelerator.

 Whether in the lab or on my computer I love breaking down challenging problems, developing useful applications of new technology, and understanding the underlying mechanisms driving complex systems.
-I am interested in joining an innovative technology driven team which emphasizes a collaborative work environment.

 Research Interests
 ======